Aulavik, meaning “place where people travel ” in Inuvialuktun, encompasses a variety...

 If you want your name removed or your listing updated

-If you do not want Nature Canada to use or disclose your name and other details for the sake of providing you with information which might be of interest to you, or if you want us to update your information, please contact us at the address below.
+If you do not want Canadian Wildlife Federation to use or disclose your name and other details for the sake of providing you with information which might be of interest to you, or if you want us to update your information, please contact us at the address below.
 Subject to any legal or statutory requirements, we will abide by your request.
 It generally takes 15 business days to update our records.